thbtppl/latex-tips-advice/README.md

       \label{eq1}
     \end{equation}
     ```
     as you would get wrong vertical spacing.
+Use the [`parskip`](https://ctan.org/pkg/parskip) package to set your desired behavior between paragraphs.

 * To force whitespace after a user-defined command that produces text, add empty curly braces: `\com{}` instead of `\com`.

-* Understand the power of '`~`' to indicate a non-breaking space, and prevent LaTeX from inserting a line break at this location.
+* Understand the power of '`~`' to indicate a non-breaking space, hence preventing LaTeX from inserting a line break at this location.
 Examples include
     * (if you're not using `cleveref`) in references to named parts: `Chapter~1`, `Appendix~A`
     * between multiple given names of people: `Donald.~E. Knuth`, `Louis~XVI`
     * in mathematical sentences: `less than~\(\epsilon\)`, `define the function~\(f(x)\)`